mgyarmathy/json-data-node-modules/README.md

 <img style="display: block; margin: 0 auto;" src="http://substack.net/images/browserify_logo.png">

 [Browserify](http://browserify.org/) is a tool that enables you to `require()` node modules in the browser, similar to NodeJS.
-It works by concatenating your modules, along with their dependendies, into a single bundle.
+It works by concatenating your modules, along with their dependencies, into a single bundle.
 This also gives your application a performance improvement by reducing the number of HTTP requests to the server to load your scripts.

 In our example application, assume that we've already initialized our application's `package.json` file with `npm init` and are ready to incorporate our employee data module.
 We're also going to use AngularJS to handle presenting this information on the front-end.
 Run the following commands to download and add these two node modules to our application: